Bar chart tracking commodity bull and bear market performance and demonstrating that commodity cycles have been shortening.

 Super cycle = If you look at commodity prices over the very long term (hundreds of years), it becomes evident that they tend to move in overall bull and bear cycles, some lasting decades.
 These are super cycles.

 - Commodities have tended to move together in super cycles lasting a decade or more.
 These cycles have gradually shortened in length over time.
-The 2008–2020 bear super cycle is tied for the second shortest on record.
+The 2008 – 2020 bear super cycle is the shortest on record going back to 1800.